Brazil robot helps farmers scout, spray and protect crops, developer says

 Hernandez said the robot, which runs on solar power, can monitor all types of crops, including soy, corn, sugarcane, onions, potatoes and tomatoes.

-Solinftec, backed by Brazil's Trajano family, which owns the retail empire Magazine Luiza, says it has recurring revenues of $60 million annually.
+Solinftec, backed by Brazil's Trajano family, which owns the retail empire Magazine Luiza, says it has recurring revenues of US$60 million annually.

 Brazilian clients including sugar giant Raizen and grain behemoth Amaggi use Solinftec's robot, Hernandez said.
 Some 300 clients have placed orders and currently await delivery, according to company disclosures.